VAhola/VietnamTour/README.md

 In addition, the link to top at the footer of each site as well as the navigation links at the top were all tested to make sure they work as expected.

-The site was reviewed on laptop, mobile phone and a large monitor using 1E11, Chrome, Edge and FireFox
+The site was reviewed on laptop, mobile phone and a large monitor using 1E11, Chrome, Edge and FireFox.

 ## Deployment